riseupalex/CitComAI-Hub.github.io/docs/services/waste_collection.md

 ```

 ## Adapting the MIAIS
-The Minimum Viable AI Service is a starting point for implementing a custom AI service.
+The Minimum Interoperable AI Service is a starting point for implementing a custom AI service.
 Therefore, feel free to explore and edit the project to start building up your own.
 Here are some tips that can help you adapt this example to your needs:

 - Brief project structure:
 	- `static/`: Frontend folder.